 When I was 19 I decided to go to Germany because I wanted some adventure in my life and I knew about 20 words of German that I had remembered from school.
 One evening in my mum’s living room I looked at a map and found that the nearest big German city to England was Cologne so I decided to go there.
 That evening I packed a single sports bag, bizarrely including my brand new gut-strung Wilson tennis racket.
-I now find this very odd since I rarely played tennis and not very well.
+I now find this very odd since I rarely played tennis and then quite badly.

 The next morning I started out from my mum’s house on the outskirts of Leicester and caught a train to London.
 There I changed for Harwich where I took a ferry to the Hook of Holland and then on to Cologne by train.

 On the train I got talking to an elderly German man.
-After the war – or was it before? – he had moved to England and he was now going back to East Germany for his brother’s funeral.
+After the war he had moved to England and he was now going back to East Germany for his brother’s funeral.
 For this he needed a special entry permit.
 Had I known then what I know now about history I would have asked him more questions and listened more attentively to his answers.
 As it was I knew nothing about Germany or its history so what the old gent told me meant little to me.
 I don’t think I even knew that Germany was partitioned, nor who the leaders of either side were.
-(It turns out that they were Helmut Schmidt in the west and Erich Honecker in the east, Erich being stuck with the Kafkaesque title of ‘General Secretary of the Central Committee’.)
-It is now strange for me to think that Karl Dönitz, Admiral of the German navy during World War II, was still alive and living in Hamburg while I was entering Germany.
+(They were Helmut Schmidt in the west and Erich Honecker in the east, Erich being stuck with the Kafkaesque title of ‘General Secretary of the Central Committee’.)
+It is now strange for me to think that Karl Dönitz, Admiral of the German navy during World War II, was still alive and living in Hamburg while I was on that trian to Cologne.
 It’s like being told that Napoleon was still alive.

-The next day I found the job centre and in the evening I booked into a youth hostel.
+The next day I registered at the job centre and in the evening I booked into a youth hostel.
 There I got talking to five German girls who took me out on the town with them.
-When we got back to the hostel they invited me into their room and we sat chatting on the beds for an hour or so before I went back to my own dormitory.
+When we got back to the hostel they invited me into their room and we sat chatting on their beds for an hour before I made my way back to my own dormitory.
 No girls in England had ever shown the slightest interest in me and had certainly never invited me to spend the evening with them.
 That night I lay down probably feeling as good as I had ever done.

-A day or two later I went for an interview with Fords, the American motor company.
-There were job vacancies in the spare parts factory that required only minimal German.
-There must have been about 50 men from different countries at the interview.
+A day or two later I went for an interview with Ford, the American motor company.
+There were job vacancies in the spare parts factory that required only minimal German language skills.
+There must have been about 50 men from different countries at the ‘interview’.
 We all had to strip off to the waist and were measured and checked for God knows what health problems.
 I was taken on and started the following Monday.

 At work a very nice Greek man who spoke some English was assigned to show me the ropes.
 The job merely involved moving spare parts from one part of the factory to another.
 Dull but easy.
 At lunchtime I sat with my new Greek friend and his compatriots, all of them women.
 They wanted to know what such a young English boy was doing in Germany without his family.
 I think people from poorer countries generally imagine that everything comes down to money but that was not my case.
 I simply wanted to do something different with my life, like Reginald Perrin.